ypwalter/moztrap-dup-finder/README.md

 # Tips

-If you don't want to call the MozTrap API everytime, use `wget`/`curl` to download the this url: https://moztrap.mozilla.org/api/v1/caseversion/?format=json&productversion=217 as json file.
+* If you don't want to call the MozTrap API everytime, use `wget`/`curl` to download the this url: https://moztrap.mozilla.org/api/v1/caseversion/?format=json&productversion=217 as json file.
 And set the `localJson` variable to its filename.
 Then change `downloadCasevesions()` call to `loadLocalCaseversion(localJson)`.
+* Please refer to http://scikit-learn.org/ for the artificial intelligence technology we are using.
+If you'd like to help us with improving this, you can dig into scikit or other AI tools further and let us know the ideas.

 # TODO
 * Define what is a duplication